proximasan/sdxl_artist_styles_studies/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

 If you have a suggestion that would make this better, please clone the repo and create a pull request.
-Select the template that most suits your suggestion.
+You can also simply open an issue with the tag "enhancement".
+Don't forget to give the project a star!
+Thanks again!

 1. Clone the Project (`git clone https://github.com/axpecloud/modernapps-ai-api-documentation.git`)
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)